Pigeon Key

 Pigeon Key is a small island containing the historic district of Pigeon Key, Florida.
-The 5 acre island is home to 8 buildings on the National Register of Historic Places, some of which remain from its earliest incarnation as a work camp for the Florida East Coast Railway.
-Today these buildings serve a variety of purposes, ranging from housing for educational groups to administrative offices for the non-profit Pigeon Key Foundation.
-The former Assistant Bridge Tender's House has been converted into a small museum featuring artifacts and images from Pigeon Key's colorful past.
-It is located off the old Seven Mile Bridge, at approximately mile marker 45, west of Knight's Key, (city of Marathon in the middle Florida Keys) and just east of Moser Channel, which is the deepest section of the 7 mi span.
+The 5 acre island is home to 8 buildings on the National Register of Historic Places.
+The former Assistant Bridge Tender's House has been converted into a small museum featuring artifacts and images from Pigeon Key's past.
+It is located off the old Seven Mile Bridge, at approximately mile marker 45, west of Knight's Key, (city of Marathon in the middle Florida Keys) and just east of Moser Channel.

-The island was designated as "Cayo Paloma" (literally translated as "Pigeon Key") on many old Spanish charts - said to have been named for large flocks of white-crowned pigeons (Columba leucocephala Linnaeus) which once roosted there.
-During the building of Henry Flagler's Overseas Railroad Key West Extension between 1908 and 1912, there were at times as many as 400 workers housed on the island.
-While these workers built many bridges along the route through the lower keys, the Seven Mile Bridge, spanning the gap between Knight's Key and Little Duck Key, remains the largest component of what was once referred to as "the 8th Wonder of the World".
-A number of buildings from the Flagler era remain on the island and are now part of the Pigeon Key Historic District.
+Buildings remaining from the era of Henry Flagler's Overseas Railroad Key West Extension between 1908 and 1912 are now part of the Pigeon Key Historic District.

 Much of the 1978 television film Hunters of the Reef was shot on Pigeon Key.
 Pigeon Key was one of the locations for the "Bal Harbor Institute" in the 1995 series of Flipper.
 It was seen in three episodes during season one including the pilot episode.
 It was also the site of the Finish Line of The Amazing Race 18 "Unfinished Business" in 2011.